-This wheel of health is based on the ancient wisdom of Traditional Chinese Medicine.
+The Wheel of Health is based on the ancient wisdom of Traditional Chinese Medicine.
 Let’s break it down to each month.

-Diet: Eat more foods that have a warm nature, such as root vegetables, stews, warm soups, yam, and dates.
-Dark color foods such as black beans, sesame seeds, and chestnuts are very tonic to the kidneys.
+Diet: Eat more foods witha warm nature such as stews and soups.
+Dark color foods such as black beans, sesame seeds,andchestnuts are very tonic to the kidneys.

 March – Nourish the Liver

-Diet: Enjoy some naturally sweet foods, such as goji berries, yam, and foods with a green color that help boost the energy in the liver, such as leeks, spinach, and other seasonal vegetables.
+Diet: Enjoy some naturally sweet foods, such as yam andsquash, and foods with a green color that help boost the energy in the liver, such as leeks, spinach, and other seasonal vegetables.
 Eat foods with a sour taste in moderation, such as tomatoes and oranges.

 April – Balance the Yin and Yang Energy

-Diet: Eat more seasonal foods such as dark leafy vegetables and fresh fruits.
-Limit deep fried and greasy foods, and avoid overeating.
+Diet: Eat more seasonal foods such as dark leafy vegetables and fresh fruits, less spicy and greasy foods,and avoid overeating.

 May – Strengthen Your Heart